wp-plugins/portfolio-gallery/readme.txt

 **Will I lose all my changes that I made in free version, if I update to pro version?**
 All kind of changes made in free version will remain, even if you delete the plugin

-**How to change “New Portfolio” name?**
+**How to change “New Portfolio Gallery” name?**
-In order to change Portfolio name just double click on it’s name (not on pencil)
+In order to change Portfolio Gallery name just double click on it’s name (not on pencil)

 **How to see the title of the image in lightbox?**
 In order to add name to you image and see it in lightbox.